sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

 ### aws-specific
 - do you have **existing aws cloudtrail**?
   - is it an organizational cloudtrail in the organization management account?
     - does this organizational cloudtrail report to an SNS? if yes, is it in the same management account? if no, could you enable it?  ingestor-type: `aws-cloudtrail-sns-sqs`
     - is the S3 bucket of that cloudtrail in the management account or a sepparated member account?
   - if it's not organizational, does each trail report to the same s3 bucket?
     - if so, does that S3 bucket already have any "Event Notification System"?
 Is it an SNS we could subscribe to? ingestor-type: `aws-cloudtrail-s3-sns-sqs`
     - if so, does that S3 bucket already have an "Amazon EventBridge" system activated? ingestor-type: `aws-cloudtrail-s3-sns-sqs-eventbridge`
 - whether it's organizational or not, could you give us a quick picture of the infra setup in terms of what resource is in what account? the resources of interest are the ones you may want to reuse, such as the cloudtrail, cloudtrail-sns, cloudtrail-s3, existing clusters where to deploy the workload, ...
+  - where (which member account) would you like secure for cloud module to be deployed? to help simplification, would it be possible to deploy it in the same account as the S3 bucket is?

 ### google-cloud specific
 - do you have Logs API activated in place (either organizational  or per-project)?